aramisentreri/aramisentreri.github.io/index.md

 I am interested in anything related to mathematics, from numerical simulations of differential equations, to optimization, and lately Data Science.
 Any problem that can be modeled into a mathematical question, and that requires deep thinking and the development of new mathematical tools sparks my interest.

+## My projects
+_These are all half-baked ideas that get worked on whenever I have time_

+- Bazaar of Dragons - _a marketplace for table top miniatures_
+- Diamond Matching - _a model for estimating the right prize of diamonds_
+- Singular limits in Liouville-type equations - _an extension to my undergraduate thesis_
+- Hollow stars - _what happens inside a non-equilibrium star?_

 ## Quick bio

 Ph.D.
 Mathematics (2016) University of California Davis.
 Advisor: Steve Shkoller.
 Thesis: Local and Global well-posedness of the Two-phase Stefan problem.